RyanXinOne/UoMBbEn/README.md

 This is a Chrome-Extension aiming to improve user experience of Blackboard of the University of Manchester, help customize your own blackboard and improve productivity.

+It is quite light-weight and written by native JavaScript to ensure high efficiency and reliability.

 # Main Features
 ## Home Page
 + Hide unnecessary course entries.